Neuroscience Program

 Neuroscience investigators focus on:

-- The neural, molecular, and genetic mechanisms that underlie nervous system development, learning and memory, addiction, glial responses to neuronal injury, and circadian rhythmicity;
+- The neural, molecular and genetic mechanisms that underlie nervous system development and function, learning and memory, addiction, glial function, and circadian rhythmicity;

 - Mechanisms of synaptic neurotransmitter release, analysis of how neurotransmitter receptors and membrane channels operate, and how drugs act on these processes to modify cellular function and behavior;

-- Disorders of the central nervous system, with special emphasis on neurodegenerative disorders, autism spectrum disorders, mental retardation and other developmental disabilities.
+- Disorders of the central nervous system, with special emphasis on neurodegenerative disorders, amyotrophic lateral sclerosis, autism spectrum disorders, mental retardation and other developmental disabilities.

 REQUIREMENTS FOR SPECIALIZATION